hetalang/heta-specifications/actions.md

 The action shortened is designated by `#` symbol before the action name.

+The closest analogue of the "action" in other programming languages is the name of function of command to execute.

 If no statement is written the default statement is `#upsert` which is the equivalent of `#insert` if `class` property is stated or `#update` if not.

 ## Action list